top of page

-David is a passionate musicologist as well as being a sound and media scientist with a broad research interest.
-Not a day goes by that he doesn't think about the influence of technology on our environment and society, as you can see in his publications.
+David is a passionate philosopher of technology with a broad research interest.
+Not a day goes by that he doesn't think about the influence of technology on our being, environment and society, as you can see in his publications.
 And because science cannot be reduced to written text, scientific cooperation and the collaborative production of knowledge is an integral part of his academic life, which is why talks and oral presentations are essential in his evaluation.

 ”Cyborg Voice – Der Auto-Tune Effekt als Klangästhetik des Humanoiden.
 Ein medienarchäologisches Statement“ [The Auto-Tune effect as a sound aesthetic of the humanoid.
 A media archaeological statement].
 In: Wissen im Klang.
 Neue Wege der Musikästhetik, ed.
 José Gálvez, Jonas Reichert & Elizaveta Willert, 163–78.
 Bielefeld: Transcript.
 [Overview in En]